How many times have you complained about gastric pain?

 What should you do for gastric pain relief?

 “For gastric pain relief, make certain changes in your lifestyle and diet.
-Modifications, like eating regular and small meals, maintaining a proper sleep cycle and avoiding spicy food, aerated drinks and alcohol, can greatly help” says Dr. Mayank.
+Modifications, like eating regular and small meals, maintaining a proper sleep cycle and avoiding spicy food, aerated drinks and alcohol, can greatly help” says Dr. Upali.

 “If you are experiencing gastric pain despite these changes and after consuming over-the-counter antacids, you should consult your doctor.”